ngyuilun/EC-Graph/README.md

 1. Uncompress the model.tar.gz
 2. Move the models to the /models/.

-Catalytic sites annotations in UniProt are available here:
+An aggregated version of UniProt catalytic sites annotations are available here:
 [UniProt Annotations](https://www.dropbox.com/s/w5kg9k5g2ocg0su/uniprot_sites.pkl)

 1. Move the UniProt Annotations to the /excel/uniprot_sites.pkl